 We’re investing £105 million over the next ten years to improve our leisure centres, programmes and services.
 This is a unique opportunity to improve the health and wellbeing of our city, by delivering a quality service that meets the needs of our communities.

-This investment is in addition to our £150 million Investment Programme and will include areas that have joined us as part of Local Government Reform.
+This investment is in addition to our £150 million physical investment programme and includes areas that have joined us as part of Local Government Reform.

-We're keen that each of the developments offers a unique selling point which will encourage people to move across the city to use the different facilities.
+We're keen that each of the developments offer a unique selling point (USP) which will encourage people to move across the city to use the different facilities.

 In addition to the capital redevelopment, leisure centres (excluding Templemore Baths) are now managed by GLL under the Better brand.
 GLL is a non-profit distributing organisation (NPDO) with vast experience of leisure facility management.
 This new business model will help deliver efficiencies, fresh programming, greater outreach, improved facilities and new opportunities for staff.

 Timescales for delivery

-Construction work on our capital redevelopments will take place in distinct phases to minimise disruption to our services.
+Construction work on our capital redevelopments is taking place in distinct phases to minimise disruption to our services.

-The first phase of this programme includes the development of Girdwood Community Hub, which is now open, and the new Olympia Leisure Centre which is now opened.
+The first phase of this programme included the development of Girdwood Community Hub and the new Olympia Leisure Centre, both of which are now open.